 The EGRN works to expand and enhance evidence-based research on topics relating to the nexus between gaming and extremism, as well as to provide effective solutions for various public and private stakeholders.
 As a fundamental aspect of this mission, the EGRN is devised to work collaboratively with gaming platforms in designing and implementing viable solutions with sustainable results.

 We are a collaborative, largely flat network designed by practitioners and researchers, for practitioners, researchers, tech companies, government officials and policymakers, and other relevant groups and entities.

-There are currently over 50 individual and organization members of the Network.
+There are currently over 80 individuals and institutional members of the Network.

-The Network is comprised of a three-tiered membership framework:
+The EGRN is comprised of four membership categories and types:

 * These are not listed for length but can be found on our membership page online.